mdw-tools/gitreview/README.md

 Each repository that meets any criteria above will be presented for review.

-Repositories are identified for consideration from path values supplied as non-flag command line arguments or via the roots flag (see details below).
+Repositories are gathered recursively from the current working directory.

 ## Prerequisites: